fortunkam/ase-appgateway/readme.md

 - 2 private DNS zones for the ASE
 - An App Plan and Website running on the ASE.

-NOTE: although the terraform scripts deploy an app gateway, the routes need to be configured properly by assigned an internet facing domain name to the ASE and App Gateway. see here [https://docs.microsoft.com/en-us/azure/app-service/environment/integrate-with-application-gateway]() for more details
+NOTE: The App Gateway deployed assumes that only the single site is accessible on port 80.
+If you want to use host name routing on the App Gateway (and therefore multiple applications exposed) you need to configure it by using an internet resolvable domain name.
+See here [https://docs.microsoft.com/en-us/azure/app-service/environment/integrate-with-application-gateway]() for more details

 In order to use the Point-to-site VPN, Once the deploy is complete you will need to go to the azure portal to download the VPN client from the VPN gateway.
 The required certificate should already be installed on your machine (CurrentUser store)